 To be eligible for this funding, students must meet the following criteria:

-Students must submit a post-meeting survey if travel awards are accepted and used.
+All students must submit a post-meeting survey if travel awards are accepted and used.
 Please use the following link to complete this mandatory survey:

-To apply for student travel and meeting registration assistance, please click the application button below and complete the online form*.
+To apply for student travel and meeting registration assistance, please click the application button below and complete the online form*

 Apply for CHS Student Travel & Meeting Funding